tobiasbriones/cp-unah-is512-osii/exam/index.md

 This information can be checked via terminal running the same command `sudo ufw status`.

+## Conclusion

+A GUI application was developed to manage system ports for the actions allow and deny.

 ## Resources

 I'll leave you a video in Spanish demonstrating the application.
 I advise not to